- What appliances can be connected to HUGO?

 HUGO battery’s shelf life is rated for 20 years.
 Depending on actual battery usage and atmosphere temperature, each battery may perform differently.
-Since 2013, out of all the HUGOs we have sold, less than 3 batteries had defects after 4 years of usages.

 Everyone’s mechanical skillset is different.
 Though HUGO is very simple to install, but we advise to never take chances when in doubt, especially plumbing can be quite tricky at times and we wish our customers to never have to worry about leaks once install is complete.
 Please consult or acquire professional’s help whenever necessary.

 HUGO is compatible with all gas-powered appliances that require electric ignition or electronics to run.